 “This was a place that was comfortable, it had trees and water.
 And it was a place you could relax and de-stress,” Day said at a ceremony last year, marking the beginning of construction.
 “It used to be [travelers] were satisfied with a hot dog that was rolling on a spindle.
 Today?
 Doesn’t work that way.”

-The airport’s grand plan is to open up the hall, and add higher-end retail and restaurants where travelers would spend more money.
+The new open hall design will allow the airport to add higher-end retail and restaurants where travelers would spend more money.
 Kind of like these simulated people are doing:

 Here’s where we are right now.

-Construction inside one of the busiest places in the world, Denver International Airport’s main terminal, came to a stunning halt after the city fired its contractor.
+Construction came to a stunning halt after the city fired its contractor this summer.

 Late in the evening on Aug.
 12, Denver Mayor Michael Hancock gave the OK to terminate the $1.8 billion dollar contract amid accusations of sloppy construction, safety lapses, and disagreements over delays and cost overruns.
 Hancock said he took the extraordinary step to prevent “irreparable damage” to the airport.

-The project, meant to move security lines off the fifth floor and open the hall to high-end retail and restaurants, now sits in limbo with unfinished work left behind white walls that snake through the terminal.
-Now, questions swirl about who will pick up the project, when it will be done and how much it will cost.
+The project continues to sit in limbo with unfinished work left behind white walls that snake through the terminal.
+Now, questions swirl about who will finish the project, when it will be done and how much it will cost.